Coupled reaction-diffusion equations on adjacent domains: Two adjacent half-spaces

-In addition, since we will look for compactly supported subsolutions, we require $u$ and $v$ to vanish at points $\{(x_2,\ldots,x_N): \left\lVert(x_2,\ldots,x_{N-1})\right\rVert=L,\, |x_N|=L\}$, where $L$ is a large number to be fixed later, as explained at the beginning of this proof, and the condition on the euclidean norm $\left\lVert(x_2,\ldots,x_{N-1})\right\rVert$ has to be taken into account only if $N\geq 3$.
-In analogy with the guess \eqref{0eq:1.9}, we seek solutions having an exponential profile in the $x_1$ variable, while the vanishing condition leads us to consider three types of profile in the variable $x_N$:
+where $\t>0$, $\t\sim 0$.
+In analogy with the guess \eqref{0eq:1.9}, we seek solutions having an exponential profile in the $x_1$ variable, while the vanishing conditions lead us to consider three types of profile in the variable $x_N$: